 The goal of this project is to provide a resource for OCBA members and others who are interested in what their honey bees might be foraging on throughout the year in Orange County, NC.
 This list highlights plants which are considered important nectar and/or pollen sources in the piedmont region of NC according to [1-3].
 It also incorporates member input on other garden plants that are attractive to honey bees and other pollinators.
 While individually these may not be a main food source, collectively, this diverse group of plants with varying bloom times provides important forage for honey bees outside of the main nectar flow period.

 In addition to providing details on bloom period and basic plant information, when possible we also include harder to find details such as ratings of the value of each nectar/pollen source, honey flavor profiles (for those plants that produce monofloral honey varietals) and pollen color.
 Observing pollen color in a foraging honey bee’s corbicula is a sure way for a beekeeper to know what flowers their bees are visiting.
 This is because honey bees tend to exhibit “floral fidelity”.
 On any given foraging trip, a bee will tend to gather from one type of flower.
-For a more detailed explanation of this phenomenon, see this wonderful article <here>.
+For a more detailed explanation of this phenomenon, see the wonderful article, Little Bee, Where Have You Been?

 North Carolina State Beekeepers Association (NCSBA) website, “Common Floral Sources in North Carolina”, Piedmont region HoneyBeeNet, List of Honey Bee Forage Species within Region 11 (Appalachian-Ozark Upland) for the state of NC The Hive and the Honey Bee, 2015 ed, Chapter 13, Ayers and Harman: Important Nectar and Pollen Plants of the Continental United States and Canada